-\ Successful completion of this course will earn a student college credits from Onondaga Community College which may be transferred to other colleges.
+Successful completion of this course will earn a student college credits from Onondaga Community College which may be transferred to other colleges.

-COLLEGE MATHEMATICS OF BUSINES (Bus 102 OCC) S & FINANCE 20 Weeks .5 Credit Grade Level: 11 -12 No tuition - fu (college cred nded through O.C.C. it now) Requirements: Successful completio n of Regents Al gebra II
+COLLEGE MATHEMATICS OF BUSINESS & FINANCE 20 Weeks .5 Credit (Bus 102 OCC)

+Grade Level: 11 -12 No tuition - funded through O.C.C. (college credit now) Requirements: Successful completion of Regents Algebra II